+Are you a renter and it's time to move?
 Renting a home or apartment comes with a lot of perks, such as having little responsibility for wear-and-tear fixes and being able to move around at your own pleasure.
-On the flipside, you do have to deal with security deposits - you know, those personal money stashes that your landlord needs to feel safe about your tenancy.
+On the flip side, you do have to deal with security deposits - you know, those personal money stashes that your landlord needs to feel safe about your tenancy.
 While you probably can’t avoid this necessary evil, there are steps you can take to greatly increase the chances of getting your security deposit back when you move out.

 Criticize The Rental

-When you first move in, your landlord should complete a room-by-room inspection checklist with you.
-Although you may still be enchanted with your new home, you should focus on the inspection and complete this form as if your life depended on it.
+When you first move in, your landlord should always complete a room-by-room move-in inspection with you.
+Although you may still be enchanted with your new home, you should keep your focus on the inspection and complete this form as if your life depended on it.

 List every dent, mold area, and spot on the carpet until your landlord is second-guessing his efforts to prepare for new tenants.
 You should treat this written inspection as a golden opportunity to protect yourself, setting up the evidence for a grounded disagreement if needed.

 In fact, take your efforts a step further.
 Snap pictures of every room, including close-ups of damaged areas, and tuck them away for the unlikely event that you’ll need them in court.
 Then, if a question ever comes up about the cause of damages, you’ll have ample proof that you’re not at fault.